Primary Sources in the Classroom: Teaching the Civil War

 $60 per person

-The Boston Athenæum will hold a two-day workshop for educators on how to effectively incorporate visual and textual primary sources into classroom teaching.
+The Boston Athenæum will hold a two-day workshop for educators on expanding the use of visual and textual primary sources in classroom teaching.
 The workshop, designed primarily for teachers of students in grades 5 through 12, will be of value to and open to educators of all grade levels, homeschool educators, school librarians, and museum educators.

 The course will use the Athenæum’s exceptional collections of Civil War-related materials to demonstrate—and allow participants to develop—a range of methods for reading, analyzing, and implementing the use of primary sources.
 The strategies and practices taught and developed throughout the course will be applicable to using primary sources associated with any historical era or event, as well as to the development of critical thinking skills necessary for contemporary media and digital literacy.